chakch/pulumi-handson/README.md

 # pulumi-handson
-If you are here, you belive that you can code you infrastructure using your favorite programming language.
+If you are here, this means that you belive that you can code your infrastructure using your favorite programming language.
-During this journey,

 ![alt text](images/architecture_lambda.png "Transcoder Architecture")

-In this hands-on we are going to read a rssFeed, convert it to MP3 and saved the feed in database.
+In this hands-on, we are going to read a rssFeed, convert it to MP3 and save the feed in database.

-We are going to use the folowing service:
+We will use the folowing services:

 - Lambda
 - CloudWatch